cultuurnet/stoplight-docs-authentication/docs/Authentication-methods/Client-access-token.md

 > ##### Caching tokens
 > Make sure to **cache and reuse** the obtained client access token for as long as possible.
 Do not request a new access token for each API request you make.
 The expiration time of a client access token is usually 24 hours.
 >
 > The response with your access token will include an `expires_in` parameter with the exact expiration time in seconds.
 You can make your cached token expire after that time has elapsed and request a new one then.
-Another option is to not look at the expiration time and request a new token as soon as you get a `401` or `403` response from an API, indicating that the token has expired.
+Another option is to not look at the expiration time and request a new token as soon as you get a `401` response from an API, indicating that the token has expired.

 ## Try it out!